Learning is a change in behavior that is permanent, and which results from activity, training, and/or observation.

 On the other hand, rich stimulation provided during early development gives mental development a boost.

-A child’s previous experience plays an important role in determining his readiness for learning.
+A child’s previous experience plays a vital role in determining whether he will be ready or not his readiness for learning.
 Certain experiences may make a child eager to learn.
 The home and community background are important factors in learning.

 The lack of appropriate experiences produces a cumulative deficit.
 The child who is already limited by lack of experience cannot benefit much from a new and more advanced level of learning.